lcswillems/rl-starter-files/README.md

 These logs are also saved in a log file in `storage/logs`.

-By default, logs are also plotted in Tensorboard using the `tensorboardX` package that you can install with `pip3 install tensorboardX`.
-You just have to execute:
+If you add `--tb` to the command, logs are also plotted in Tensorboard using the `tensorboardX` package that you can install with `pip3 install tensorboardX`.
+Then, you just have to execute:

 ```tensorboard --logdir storage/logs```